 The SSPI includes all FC roadside sawlog sales.
 Felling of high yield class Sitka spruce will produce a high percentage of sawlogs in the product mix.
 Including the SSPI in the FIM Timber Index is thus representative of the crop being harvested from clients' forests.
 It will show most growth when demand for sawlogs is strongest, and is thus a balance to the weighting of the CSSPI in the FIM Timber Index.

 FIM is now experiencing increased competition and pricing in timber tenders due to imported timber becoming more expensive.
-FIM expect that there will have been a further increase in the FIM Timber Index in the six months to 31 March 2017 (the data will be published by the end of May).
+FIM expect that there will have been a further increase in the FIM Timber Index in the six months to 30 September 2017.

 Asset values also continue to rise.
-The latest IPD UK Annual Forestry Index results for the year ending 31 December 2015 showed a total return of 10.8% per annum.
-The longer term 23-year annualised return has been 9.0%.
+The latest IPD UK Annual Forestry Index results for the year ending 31 December 2016 showed a total return of 10.7% per annum.
+The longer term 24-year annualised return has been 9.1%.